 - i.
 Immediately inform the person(s) that the conduct is unwelcome and needs to stop.
 Whether the conduct ceases or does not cease, or if the employee or student is unable to or is uncomfortable with addressing the person(s) directly, he or she should proceed to reporting the conduct outlined below. - ii.
-Report the incident to the appropriate supervisor, or one of the Title IX Coordinators (VP of Student Success and Engagement or the Director of Human Resources). - iii.
+Report the incident to the appropriate supervisor, or one of the Title IX Coordinator (Assistant Vice President of Human Resources). - iii.
 Provide a written record of the date, time and nature of the incident(s) and the names of any witnesses (This written record is helpful but not required).
-It is important to report all concerns of sexual harassment or inappropriate sexual conduct to the appropriate supervisor, HR Director or Title IX Coordinator as soon as possible so that an investigation can occur and appropriate action can follow.
+It is important to report all concerns of sexual harassment or inappropriate sexual conduct to the appropriate supervisor and the Assistant Vice President of Human Resources / Title IX Coordinator as soon as possible so that an investigation can occur and appropriate action can follow.)